apache/flink/docs/apis/cli.md

 #### **Dispose a savepoint**

+{% highlight bash %}
+./bin/flink savepoint -d <savepointPath>
+{% endhighlight %}

 Disposes the savepoint at the given path.
 The savepoint path is returned by the savepoint trigger command.

-If the job is running:
+If you use custom state instances (for example custom reducing state or RocksDB state), you have to specify the path to the program JAR with which the savepoint was triggered in order to dispose the savepoint with the user code class loader:

 {% highlight bash %}
-./bin/flink savepoint -d <savepointPath> <jobID>
+./bin/flink savepoint -d <savepointPath> -j <jarFile>
 {% endhighlight %}

-If the job has terminated:

-{% highlight bash %}
-./bin/flink savepoint -d <savepointPath> -j <jobJar> [-c <mainClass> -C <classPath> <args>]
-{% endhighlight %}

-The additional arguments for Job ID or JARs are required in order to use the user code class loader of the job the savepoint belongs to.
+Otherwise, you will run into a `ClassNotFoundException`.

 ## Usage